 Description

-A configuration assignment assigns one or more configurations and at most one component implementation to a subcomponent the component hierarchy.
+A configuration assignment assigns one or more configurations and at most one component implementation to a specific subcomponent that serves as a starting point within the component hierarchy.
 If the subcomponent category is data a data type is assigned.
 If the category is abstract the assignment can be an implementation, configuration(s), or a data type.

 Multiple configuration assignments can be made to the same subcomponent in the component hierarchy.
 They may be declared in the same implementation extension or configuration or in different implementation extensions configurations assigned to the subcomponent or an enclosing subcomponent.

-Assigned configurations may add bindings, flow specifications and flow sequences, property associations, and configuration assignments to components further down the hierarchy.
+Assigned configurations may add bindings, flow specifications and flow sequences, property associations, and configuration assignments to components further down the hierarchy, with respect to the specific subcomponent that serves as the starting point within the component hierarchy.

 Configuration assignments declared in implementation extensions are subcomponent refinements.
 In that case a configuration assignment can replace the interface reference of a subcomponent by an implementation associated with the interface, and replace an implementation reference by an implementation extension.
 If the target of the configuration assignment is a subcomponent defined directly in the implementation of the configuration, then the interface of the assigned classifier(s) can be an interface extension.